 In 2013, CBS News - Sunday Morning show featured the regatta in an in-depth segment!
 The top three winners in the Powerboat Division in 2013 included Christian Rioux, Buzz Pinkham and Tom Lishness, respectively.

-The Eighth Annual Pumpkinfest Regatta will kick off at around 1:45 p.m., depending on the tides.
-Races are launched from the Damariscotta Harbor Public Landing, and will be held on either Sunday OR Monday of the Columbus Day weekend (per tides).
-Please check this web site in the Spring for the updated event schedule.
+The Eighth Annual Pumpkinfest Regatta will kick off at around 1:30 p.m., depending on the tides.
+Races are launched from the Damariscotta Harbor Public Landing, and will be held on the Monday of the Columbus Day weekend (per tides).

 There are 2 divisions in the regatta: the "Paddleboat" and the "Powerboat" Divisions.
 Paddleboat races consist of several heats, with a final overall heat to determine the winner.
 Depending on participation, there also may be a relay team contest.